-During the Covid-19 Pandemic, the 'Single Oversight Framework' and 'Finance and Use Of Resources' reporting was suspended.
+During the Covid-19 Pandemic, the 'Single Oversight Framework' and 'Finance and Use Of Resources' reporting was suspended and has not as yet recommenced.

-The trust has complied with all cost allocation and charging guidance issued by HM Treasury.
+The Trust has complied with all cost allocation and charging guidance issued by HM Treasury.

-The trust has no income generating schemes with an individual cost exceeding £1m.
+The Trust has no income generating schemes with an individual cost exceeding £1m.